The Homes of Babe Ruth

 The Ansonia Hotel

 Babe Ruth spent the majority of his "bachelor" life here as a New York Yankee.
-I put bachelor in quotes because while he was married at the time to his first wife, Helen Woodford, he was certainly not faithful to her.
+I put bachelor in quotes because although he was married at the time to his first wife, Helen Woodford, he was certainly not faithful to her.
 He lived hard by drinking and womanizing at the Ansonia Hotel, located on 2109 Broadway in the Upper West Side of Manhattan, New York.

 The Ansonia, now an upscale condominium complex, is characterized by its old-world architecture and its trademark gargoyles perched at the top of the building, overlooking the Broadway area.
 Although extremely beautiful, it sticks out and looks oddly out of place as new buildings have been developed around it during the following decades.